ciribob/DCS-CTLD/README.md

 You can also list nearby crates that have yet to be unpacked using the F10 CTLD Commands Menu and also unpack nearby crates using the same menu.

 *Crate damage in the script is currently not implemented so as long as the crate isn't destroyed, you should always be able to unpack.*

+**If you experience crashes with Sling-loading, such as a game crash when shotdown, you can use the simulated sling-load behaviour instead to work around the DCS Bugs.**
+To use the simulated behaviour, set the ```ctld.slingLoad``` option to ```false```.
+The simulated Sling Loading will use a Generator static object instead of a crate and you just hover above it for 10 seconds to load it.
+No Need to use the F6 menu to first select the crate.

+The crate can then be dropped using the CTLD Commands section of the Radio menu.
+Make sure you're not too high when the crate is dropped or it will be destroyed!

+Unfortunately there is no way to simulate the added weight of the Simulated Sling Load.

 ##Crate Unpacking
 Once you have sling loaded and successfully dropped your crate, you can land and list nearby crates that have yet to be unpacked using the F10 Crate Commands Menu, as well as unpack nearby crates using the same menu.
 Crates cannot be unpacked near a logistics unit.